mklement0/Native/README.md

 ## Setting up a `PSReadline` Keyboard Shortcut for Scaffolding an `ins` Call with a Here-String.

-If you place the following call in your `$PROFILE` file, you'll be able to use <kbd>Alt-v</kbd> to scaffold a call to `ins` with a verbatim here-string into which the current clipboard text is pasted.
+If you place the following call in your `$PROFILE` file, you can use <kbd>[Alt[V]]</kbd> to scaffold a call to `ins` with a verbatim here-string into which the current clipboard text is pasted.
 <kbd>Enter</kbd> submits the call.

-This is convenient for quick execution of command lines that were written for the platform-native shell, such as found in documentation or on stackoverflow.com, without having to worry about adapting the syntax to PowerShell's.
+This is convenient for quick execution of command lines that were written for the platform-native shell, such as found in documentation or on [Stack Overflow](http://stackoverflow.com/), without having to worry about adapting the syntax to PowerShell.

 ```powershell
 # Scaffolds an ins (Invoke-NativeShell) call with a verbatim here-string